terrych0u/certificate-expired/README.md

-# check-cdn-ssl-certificate
+# check-ssl-certificate-expired
-The tool help to check ssl certificate expired on CDN and mail alert
+The tool help to check ssl certificate expired and send mail alert